ibm-cloud-docs/CDN/faqs.md

 Click on your CDN to access the **Overview** Page in the Portal.
 On the right corner you can see a **Details** section with the `CName` information.

-## My Purge Request for a given file path is in progress.
+## My single file purge request for a given file path is in progress.
 Can I submit a new request for the same file path?
+{: faq}

 No. There can only be one active Purge request for a given file path at a time.